 This technology holds tremendous promise for alleviating alarm fatigue by reducing the frequency and number of alarms—especially false alarms—that consume the attention of nurses every day and desensitize them to the noise.
 Not only is alarm management vital for boosting the morale of caregivers and improving allocation of resources among staff, but it is also crucial for providing patients with a better, safer hospital experience, as we explored in our recent post examining the impact of alarm fatigue on critically ill patients and their caregivers.

-Standardizing alarm management is a top priority for The Joint Commission, which lists clinical alarm safety in hospitals as one of its top goals and encourages facilities to adopt real-time technologies to make alarms more effective and relevant.
+Standardizing management of alarms is a top priority for The Joint Commission, which lists clinical alarm safety in hospitals as one of its top goals and encourages facilities to adopt real-time technologies to make alarms more effective and relevant.

 Alarm management platforms give clinical departments a unified way to monitor and prioritize alarms and escalate activity by routing notifications from specific rooms to the mobile device of the appropriate nurse or caregiver.
 The best of these platforms also provide real-time data to help nurses and care teams track what is happening with their patients at the moment and over days and weeks.